INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 Illumination implants incorporate light-emitting components into the body, providing aesthetic enhancements for decorative purposes.
 Examples include the Dangerous Things xSIID and xLED.

-### Data Storage

-Data storage implants enable individuals to store and access digital information directly within their bodies.
-These implants can hold personal data, medical records, or other forms of digital information for convenient access and management.
-Examples include the PegLeg.

 </details>

 <details><summary>